 Frequently asked questions

-Eiffel Tower views in the 15th are mainly found in three areas: the Grenelle neighborhood (high-rise buildings in the Front-de-Seine complex), the Dupleix-La Motte-Picquet area (upper floors facing the Champ-de-Mars), and streets perpendicular to avenue Emile-Zola.
+Eiffel Tower views in the 15th are mainly found in three areas: the Grenelle neighbourhood (high-rise buildings in the Front-de-Seine complex), the Dupleix-La Motte-Picquet area (upper floors facing the Champ-de-Mars), and streets perpendicular to avenue Emile-Zola.
 Properties with these views command a premium of 10 to 20% compared to similar apartments without a view.

 What is the price of a large family apartment in the 15th arrondissement?

-A 5-bedroom apartment of 120 to 140 sqm in the 15th ranges from 1.1M euros to 1.8M euros depending on the neighborhood and features.
-The Grenelle-Trocadero area is the most expensive (11,000-14,000 euros/sqm), followed by La Motte-Picquet (10,000-12,000 euros/sqm) and Commerce-Felix Faure (9,000-10,500 euros/sqm).
+A 5-room apartment of 120 to 140 sqm in the 15th ranges from 1.1M euros to 1.8M euros depending on the neighbourhood and features.
+The Grenelle-Trocadéro area is the most expensive (11,000-14,000 euros/sqm), followed by La Motte-Picquet (10,000-12,000 euros/sqm) and Commerce-Felix Faure (9,000-10,500 euros/sqm).

 Is an Eiffel Tower view a good long-term investment?